kgeoffrey/Portfolio-Optimization/README.md

-# Markowitz (Mean-Variance) Model
+# Modern Portfolio Theory

 ---

-This is a project I worked on for the course MATH441 (Mathematical Modelling and discrete optimization problems) at the University of British Columbia.
-I used a similar but simpler model for the capstone course.
-Over the course of the summer I added some new features to the model, some that I was able to find online (the maximum sharp-ratio portfolio) and some that I tediously had to figure out myself (allowing for short-positions and individual weight restrictions for assets).
+This started off as a project I worked on for the course MATH441 (Mathematical Modelling and discrete optimization problems) at the University of British Columbia.
+In the project I compared the performance of the classic Mean-Variance Model to the more robust Mean-Absolute-Deviation Model.

+Over the course of this summer (2018) I added some new features to the model, some that I was able to find online (the maximum sharp-ratio portfolio) and some that I tediously had to figure out myself (allowing for short-positions, individual weight restrictions for assets and target return specification).
+I use this repository

 Credit goes to https://cvxopt.org/examples/tutorial/qp.html